David A. Taylor

-My books include the award-winning Ginseng, the Divine Root (Algonquin), a plant’s odyssey, and Soul of a People: The WPA Writers’ Project Uncovers Depression America (Wiley), which the Pittsburgh Post-Gazette ranked among the Best Books of 2009.
-My latest book is Cork Wars: Intrigue and Industry in World War II (Johns Hopkins University Press), which received an Independent Publisher Book Award for world history.
+My books include the award-winning Ginseng, the Divine Root (Algonquin), a plant’s odyssey, and Soul of a People: The WPA Writers’ Project Uncovers Depression America (Wiley), an Amazon Pick of the Month that the Pittsburgh Post-Gazette ranked among the Best Books of the Year.
+My recent book Cork Wars: Intrigue and Industry in World War II (Johns Hopkins University Press) received an Independent Publisher Book Award for world history.

-I write for the Washington Post, Discover, Science, Smithsonian, The Millions, Undark, and Washingtonian, and I've written documentary scripts for National Geographic, PBS, Discovery, and Smithsonian Channels.
-My awards in documentary film include CINE Golden Eagle Awards, TIVA-DC Peer Awards, and a Writers Guild of America award nomination.
+My nonfiction appears in the Washington Post, Discover, Undark, Smithsonian, The Millions, Inverse, and Washingtonian.
+I've written documentary scripts for National Geographic, PBS, Discovery, and Smithsonian Channel.
+My documentary films have garnered CINE Golden Eagle Awards, TIVA-DC Peer Awards, and a Writers Guild of America award nomination.

 Cork Wars: Intrigue and Industry in World War II